mikependon/RepoDB/Docs/pages/cache.rst

 .. highlight:: c#

-The library supports caching when querying a data from the database.
+It is a feature used to cache the result set from the database.
 By the default, the `RepoDb.MemoryCache` is being used by the library.
-A cache is only working on `Query` operation of the repository.
+A cache is only working on the `Query` operation.

-The repository caching operation is of the `pseudo` below.
+The caching is of the `pseudo` below.

 .. highlight:: none